A PHP Error was encountered

 It is the project engineer's responsibility to pick the best possible employee for a given task.
 Every project would be divided into elements and phases for a step-by-step completion of small goals to achieve the bigger goal.

-A project engineer should be well versed in designing and implementing tests on the products, to check its strengths and weaknesses.
+A project engineer should be well-versed in designing and implementing tests on the products to check their strengths and weaknesses.
 So that he can make the necessary changes to it.

 Developing guidelines and instructions for all the teams involved in the project is required, as a team with no direction is no better than a crowd.